Skip to main content

 • The format for links to files that are outputs of step executions: tqfile://steps/XXXXXXX

 • File links can't be shared externally.
-They can only be passed in Torq steps using the inline function file.
+They can only be passed in Torq steps using the file inline function.

 Example: {{ file $.send_an_http_request.api_object.url }}

-• Other file links are signed URLs with this format: https://link.torq.io/****dEjnLCXnv7.
-These file links can be shared externally and used in Torq steps without using the inline function file.
+• Other file links are signed URLs in the format https://link.torq.io/****dEjnLCXnv7.
+These file links can be shared externally and used in Torq steps without using the file inline function.

 Share a File Outside of Torq